 Need For Speed Underground 2 is honestly one of my favorite games on PlayStation 2, mainly just because the “feel” of the game is so well-aligned with nightlife, and the city feels alive when you play it. — You can explore other areas as well, customize cars (with body accessories, tune-up parts, etc.) by visiting shops located throughout the map, unlock new races and story mode updates, and more.

 Midnight Club 3 tries to have a story mode, too… but as mentioned, the feel of the game is just “off” by comparison.
 To me, it's basically just Midnight Club 2 (the previous title) with the following:

-- An attempt at customization. (they did an okay job, but they still have a long way to go before they capture the feel of NFSU's tuning and customization scene.)
+- An attempt at vehicle customization.
+(They did an okay job, but it's still far from the feel of NFSU's tuning and customization elements.)

-- An attempt to make things less ‘by-the-book’ in terms of gameplay. (they’ve added more race opportunities, so you don't have to simply stick by the predefined flow of the game.)
+- An attempt to make things less linear in terms of gameplay.
+(They've added more race opportunities, so you don't have to simply stick to the predefined flow of the game.)

 - It's still missing a “16:9 Widescreen” display option on PlayStation 2, which is an annoying gameplay setback to anyone with a newer TV.

 … If I had to rate the game, I'd give it maybe a 2.6 out of 5, where as NFSU2 would be rated much higher for sure. 😕 — If you're interested in checking this game out, I'd say be sure to rent it first.

 If you're going to buy anything at this point, perhaps just get Need For Speed Underground 2 until the series can improve further. 👍🏻